teegash/res444/SUPABASE_TEST_GUIDE.md

 ## Overview

-This guide covers comprehensive testing of all Supabase integrations in the RentalKenya system.
+This guide covers comprehensive testing of all Supabase integrations in the RES system.

 ## Test Methods